 - TimeoutMS – specifies the amount of time (in milliseconds) to wait for a specified element to be found before an error is thrown.
 The default value is 30000 milliseconds (30 seconds).

-- WaitForReady – wait for the target to become ready, before performing the activity.
-There are three available options:
+- WaitForReady - Before performing the actions, wait for the target to become ready.
+The following options are available:

 - Target – identifies the UI element the activity works with.